-During the COVID-19 crisis, several industries have been deemed as “essential” to the survival of our communities.
-Marked as such, the financial services industry has revolutionized the way in which it has adopted technology to continue to service and communicate to its customers.
-This is a necessary (but formidable) task to ensure the success of our economy as we emerge from our homes.
+The digital transformation in financial services is more apparent than ever.
+During the COVID-19 crisis, several industries, including the financial sector, were deemed “essential” to the survival of communities.
+Marked as such, the financial services industry revolutionized the way it adopted technology to service and communicate with its customers.
+This evolution is a necessary (but formidable) task to ensure the success of the economy as people begin their return to normalcy.

 The Value of the Digital Transformation in Financial Services